anilkumbalam/tenet-content/articles/wp2-doppler-time-geometry.md

-# Doppler, Time and Geometry in RF

-# Extracting Location, Motion and Truth from Radio Signals

 ## Executive Summary

 Modern wireless and satellite systems derive far more than data bits from radio signals.
 By exploiting **Doppler shift**, **signal timing** and **geometric relationships** between transmitters and receivers, RF systems can estimate **location, velocity, synchronization and system state**, often under severe power, bandwidth and noise constraints.